Lloyds of London insurance market CEO resigns

 His tenure at Lloyds was also marked by the costliest year on record for natural catastrophes, with severe earthquakes in Japan and New Zealand as well as tornadoes in North America hitting the profits of insurers during 2011.

-Listed companies which operate syndicates at Lloyds include Catlin CGL.L, Hiscox (HSX.L) and Amlin (AML.L).
+Listed companies which operate syndicates at Lloyds include Catlin, Hiscox and Amlin.